Albuca Three

 Albuca index - Albuca A-F - Albuca R-Z - Ornithogalum

-Albuca humilis is found on the edges and seams of rock sheets, gravel and silt patches and rock grassland up to 2800 meters in the Eastern Mountain Region of the Eastern Cape and KwaZulu-Natal.
-It grows from 3 to 25 cm. and has white flowers with the outer tepals striped green and the inner tepals tipped yellow.
+Albuca humilis Baker (syn.
+Ornithogalum humile (Baker) J.C.Manning & Goldblatt) is found on the edges and seams of rock sheets, gravel and silt patches and rock grassland up to 2800 meters in the Eastern Mountain Region of the Eastern Cape and KwaZulu-Natal.
+It grows from 3 to 25 cm and has white flowers with the outer tepals striped green and the inner tepals tipped yellow.
 Photos taken at Naude's Nek January 2010 by Mary Sue Ittner.

 Albuca humilis, Naude's Nek, Mary Sue IttnerAlbuca humilis, Naude's Nek, Mary Sue IttnerAlbuca humilis, Naude's Nek, Mary Sue IttnerAlbuca humilis, Naude's Nek, Mary Sue Ittner

-Albuca juncifolia grows on sandy and calcareous flats in the western and southern Cape.
+Albuca juncifolia Baker grows on sandy and calcareous flats in the western and southern Cape.
 Plants grow from 15 to 30 cm and have 4 to 10 slender stiff leaves that are not clasping below and usually terete above and nodding flowers that are yellow with green keels.
 It flowers in spring (September to October).
+Illustration from Curtis’s Botanical Magazine, vol. 104 [ser.
+3, vol. 34]: t.
+6395 (1878)

-Albuca longipes grows in dry silty loam in karroid scrub from the Richtersveld to Biedouw Valley (mostly northwest Cape, winter rainfall areas.)
-It has white erect flowers with green keels.
+Albuca longipes Baker is a wide spread species that grows in dry silty loam to clay soils from the Richtersveld and the Western Karoo, to the Cape Peninsula to Willowmore in winter rainfall areas.
+It has a few erect channeled leaves that are usually dry at flowering in late spring and white erect flowers with green keels.
 The hooded inner tepals have golden yellow tips.
-Flowers are 20 to 25 mm across and plants grow to about 20 cm.
-The first photo was taken by Alan Horstmann.
-The second was taken in the Cederberg by Mary Sue Ittner October 2006.
-The last four photos were taken by Andrew Harvie; photo 3 and 4 were taken near Springbok in Namaqualand and 5 and 6 in the De Hoop Nature Reserve.
+Flowers are 20 to 25 mm across and plants grow to about 30 cm.
+Photo 1 was taken by Alan Horstmann.
+Photo 2 was taken in the Cederberg by Mary Sue Ittner October 2006.
+Photos 3-4 were taken by Andrew Harvie near Springbok in Namaqualand.
+The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Albuca massonii, Oorlogskloof Nature Reserve, Andrew HarvieAlbuca massonii, Oorlogskloof Nature Reserve, Andrew Harvie

-Albuca navicula U. Mueller-Doblies grows to 20cm tall, its bulb typically depressed-globose.
+Albuca navicula U. Müller-Doblies, was described as new in 1994 and it occurs on red sandy flats from Clanwilliam to Namaqualand.
+It grows to 20 cm tall, its bulb typically depressed-globose.
 Leaves erect-ascending, straight and channeled like the hull of a boat (navicular), glaucous, finely hairy along the margins.
 Flowers in spring (about March) few per scape, dull green and nodding.
 This species is marked especially by its small size and "boat-like" leaves.
-Only described as new in 1994, A. navicula occurs on red sandy flats from Clanwilliam to Namaqualand.

 This is an excellent winter bulb for small pots.
 Dylan Hannon reports that it has grown well planted shallowly (not more than 1" deep) in 3" pots in a mix comprised mostly of sand and pumice with about 10% organic matter.
 A. navicula appreciates bright light and even full sun so long as hot temperatures are avoided.
 The soil mix should be allowed to dry between waterings.
 As with some other albucas and hyacinths, this species may remain dormant through a whole growing season-- in other words, it can skip a year of growth.
 This can happen in spite of abundant rain or watering and even with the development of a healthy new root system.
 This phenomenon appears to be a sort of stasis rather than a setback and a normal growth cycle can be expected the following season.